Zach Davies wins 7th, Brewers beat Pirates 5-3

 RAYS 9, RED SOX 2, 1ST GAME

+Price (4-2) gave up a run on five hits, matched his season-high with 10 strikeouts and walked two.

+Reliver Colin Poche took the loss in his major league debut, giving up two runs in 1 1/3 innings.

-BOSTON (AP) — Ryan Yarbrough held Boston to an unearned run into the eighth inning, Travis d’Arnaud hit a three-run homer and Tampa Bay took the opener of the day-night doubleheader.
+In the opener, Ryan Yarbrough held Boston to an unearned run into the eighth inning and Travis d’Arnaud hit a three-run homer.

-It was the Rays’ fourth straight victory and made them 4-0 at Fenway Park this season.

 Jackie Bradley Jr. hit a solo homer for Boston, which has dropped the first two of a four-game series.